Am I Overpaying for a Diamond? Why It Happens (and What to Check Before You Buy)

 Two diamonds can:

-Have nearly identical specifications
+have nearly identical specifications

-Look completely different in real life
+look completely different in real life

-And be priced thousands of dollars apart
+and be priced thousands of dollars apart

 What “Overpaying” Actually Means